-In response to concerns that Panola students were taking too much time toward degree completion, aspects of advising and appropriate enrollment are addressed within the Learning Framework content.
-For example, course activities ask students to complete several inventories, self-assessments, and quizzes to more strongly identify and state personal interests, values, and goals.
+In response to concerns that Panola College students were taking too much time toward degree completion, aspects of advising and appropriate enrollment are addressed within the Learning Framework content.
+For example, course activities ask students to complete skills inventories, self-assessment exercises, and quizzes to more strongly identify and state personal interests, values, and goals.
 Students are required to meet with advisors during the semester to align their newly identified or recently confirmed self-knowledge to program enrollment.